thedeadman782004/serverless-ReqRes/README.md

 ### use .finally([mainFunctionReturn]) to run after main reqRes function
-.finally() is not recommended, but can be used to close anything after the main reqres callback has been called any value returned in the main reqres function will be passed to the finally function as the first parameter
+.finally() is not recommended, but can be used to close anything after the main reqres callback has been called.
+Any value returned in the main reqres function will be passed to the finally function as the first parameter

 Note that req and res are not being sent as it is recommended you handle your response inside the main function.
-If req is necessary you can always return it in your main function
+If req is necessary you can always return it in your main function.

 Here is an example of closing a db connection after sending a success
 ```javascript